nathan-barry/nathan.rs/content/notes/math/probability.md

 - Standard Deviation
 - Coefficient of Variation

-We'll cover the most important and commonly used: expected value, variance, and standard deviation.{{%sidenote%}}The rest can be found in the Appendix{{%/sidenote%}}
+We'll cover the most important and commonly used: expected value, variance, and standard deviation (the rest can be found in the Appendix).

 <br>